Serving all people by providing personalized health and wellness through exemplary care, education and research.

 Do not smoke.
 Do not allow anyone else to smoke in your home.

 Follow up with your doctor as you are told.
 You will likely feel better in a week or two.
 But a dry cough can linger beyond that time.
-Let your doctor know if you still have symptoms (other than a dry cough) after 2 weeks.
-If you’re prone to getting bronchial infections, let your doctor know.
-And take steps to protect yourself from future infections.
+Let your doctor know if you still have symptoms (other than a dry cough) after 2 weeks, or if you’re prone to getting bronchial infections.
+Take steps to protect yourself from future infections.
 These steps include stopping smoking and avoiding tobacco smoke, washing your hands often, and getting a yearly flu shot.

 Symptoms that get worse, or new symptoms